Chrysanthemum: Environmental uses

 Chrysanthemum plants have been shown to reduce indoor air pollution by the NASA Clean Air Study.

-Cultural significance and symbolism
+In culture

 In some European countries (e.g., France, Belgium, Italy, Spain, Poland, Hungary, Croatia), incurve chrysanthemums symbolize death and are used only for funerals or on graves, while other types carry no such symbolism; similarly, in China, Japan, and Korea of East Asia, white chrysanthemums symbolize adversity, lamentation, and/or grief.
 In some other countries, they represent honesty.
 In the United States, the flower is usually regarded as positive and cheerful, with New Orleans as a notable exception.

 In the Victorian language of flowers, the chrysanthemum had several meanings.
 The Chinese chrysanthemum meant cheerfulness, whereas the red chrysanthemum stood for "I Love", while the yellow chrysanthemum symbolized slighted love.
 The chrysanthemum is also the flower of November.